 - Check the Link Color tweak isn’t transparent.

 Gallery Pages don't create links in the navigation.
-As an alternative, add a Regular Page section to the Index right before the Gallery Page to introduce it.
+As an alternative, add a Layout Page section to the Index right before the Gallery Page to introduce it.

 For more help, visit the Main Navigation section of the Structure and style guide.

 My Main Navigation menu displays behind my site title

 This can happen when you first uncheck the Expand Homepage Index Links in Site Styles.
 Save the changes, and refresh the page.
 The navigation will appear below your site title.

 A navigation icon displays instead of Main Navigation links

 To disable this feature, uncheck Always Use Overlay Nav in the Site Navigation section of Site Styles.
 The navigation will display as text again.

 On certain touchscreen computers, such as mobile devices, this button always appears for the best user experience, even if you've disabled it.
 This is part of the template’s design.

 My site title resizes after loading

 This occurs when the site title is too large to fit in its container.
 To fix this issue:

 - Click the Site Title Font tweak in the Site Header section of Site Styles to ensure the font size is 72 pixels or smaller.

 - Use the Site Title Container Width tweak to adjust the container size to fit the site title.